 The ProChart, created by makeup artist Victoria Hooker, is absolutely lovely.
-It’s one of the nices faces I’ve seen on any face chart (I really don’t like the MAC one at all, it has a real tranny look about it doesn’t it?!), printed on nice densely textured paper for maximum adhesion of products.
+It’s one of the nices faces I’ve seen on any face chart (I really don’t like the MAC one at all!), printed on nice densely textured paper for maximum adhesion of products.
 There’s several features that I think make ProChart a really good choice for beginners to designing face charts – it includes faint half-brows to make it easier to create your desired brow shape, and faint eyelashes so designing those should theoretically be much easier.
 Most face charts don’t include brows or eyelashes at all, which is a plus point in some ways for the more advanced makeup artist, but as I said I think these features are perfect for someone like me who has no experience in this.

 I also really like that the eyes are quite large and there’s plenty of lid space so you’ve got ample room to experiment with blending and different shapes or colour combinations.
 Oh, and another thing – it features plenty of space beneath the face for you to record the products you used, so you can go back and recreate the same look again and again.